matthmr/scripts/system/README.md

 Once you choose a session to login with, it'll be saved in the global `SESSION`, which should be handled by the login program.

-You may execute a command in the shell by setting the `LOGINCMD` variable.
+You may execute a command in the shell by setting the `INIT` variable.

 ## X